ednolan/task/docs/P3552-task.md

 [async-object](https://wg21.link/p2849) proposal is in this direction.
 There is similar work ongoing in the context of [Folly](https://github.com/facebook/folly).
-Thus, there is currently not plan to support asynchronous clean-up as part of the `lazy` implementation.
+Thus, there is currently no plan to support asynchronous clean-up as part of the `task` implementation.
 Instead, it can be composed based on other facilities.

 ## Caveats